 Keeping track of the airline's tariff jungle is anything but easy.
 Still, it is worth doing a little research before buying the plane ticket.
 With a few tricks you will be able to find tickets that can be hundreds of dollars cheaper.
 Today I am giving you the 13 most important tips for finding cheap flights to Thailand and Asia.

-1. Finding Cheap Flights to Thailand: use meta search engines
+1. How to find cheap Flights: Use meta search engines

 The first step in finding cheap flights to Thailand is to use the right search engine.
 So-called meta search engines are verry useful.
 With them, you don't simply search through the offers of a single travel agency, you automatically compare the prices of different travel service providers.